The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

 The resort has an elevated luxury feel over the other two monorail resorts, and you’re only one monorail stop from the Magic Kingdom!

-We also really love the dining options here, especially The Grand Floridian Cafe, which is serving up a fantastic brunch all day where reservations are easy to come by.
+I also really love the dining options here, especially The Grand Floridian Cafe, which is serving up a fantastic brunch all day where reservations are easy to come by.

 Later in the afternoon, the Enchanted Rose is the spot to be for a drink and relaxing in a Beauty and The Beast themed bar with table side cocktail service.